quicwg/multipath/draft-ietf-quic-multipath.md

 The specification of scheduling for multipath in the general Internet is outside the scope of this document.
-There are existing IETF specifications for path fail-over, but concurrently no IETF standards-track specifications for simulatenously using the capacity of a set of active paths.
+There are existing IETF specifications for path fail-over, but concurrently no IETF standards-track specifications for simultaneously using the capacity of a set of active paths.

 Because the scheduling policy differs depending on application requirements,